 - She finally, FINALLY pushes it out.
 As soon as she finally starts going, my entire body relaxes.
 The smell of that long-awaited poop doesn’t even gross me out.
 It brings a wave of relief like no other.

 - Everyone instantly feels a million times better.
 And just like that, she’s back to her funny, loving, smart, silly, playful self.
 We have our daughter back for a day or so, and the clock is reset for at least 24 hours.

 The issue doesn’t seem to be that it’s too hard to push out (she gets Miralax every day, per her doctor).
 She just DOESN’T LIKE TO GO.
 She feels the urge and represses it, eager to get back to playing.
 We try sitting on the potty regularly.
 We read happy pooping books.
 We talk about how pooping is normal and makes us feel better.
-Nothing helps.
+Nothing helps this constipated child.
 The cycle is never-ending.

 I realize this post may seem inappropriate to share because it’s so personal (and I’ve intentionally not included any photos of my daughter or her name), but this is my truth, and I wanted to share this part of my mothering story for any other parents who have dealt with this particular burden.
 This is my heaviest parenting burden at the moment, the thing that makes me feel more helpless and desperate than anything else.
 Holding my miserable child as she screams, knowing there’s nothing more I can do to help her, makes me feel hopeless.
 Many times I cry along with her, feeling her pain just as strongly.
 It breaks my mama heart to see her suffering again, and again, and again.

 That’s all I’ve got today.
-If you’ve been here too, my heart goes out to you.
+If you’ve been here too, living with a constipated child, my heart goes out to you.
 And if you’ve found the magic pooping solution, please PLEASE share your secret.